backupbrew/switchbrew/Shared Database services.md

 | 0x14   | 0x1  | ?                                                                                |
 | 0x15   | 0x3  | Padding                                                                          |

 This is a 0x18-byte struct.
+This contains data from the last time the title was played.

 # PlayEvent